Ortler: Notable other ascents and descents

 Extreme skiing started early in the Ortler mountains, with Heini Holzer descending the Schück couloir in 1971 and the Minnigerode couloir in 1975.
 On June 24, 1983, Andreas Orgler skied down the North face.

 First World War

 The Ortler Alps were one of the main battlegrounds between Austrian and Italian troops in the First World War, being on the border of Italy and the Austrian Empire.
 The advantage of owning the highest point was very important.
 The Austrian troops had quickly occupied the highest peaks, and the Italian troops' main goal, for four years, was to dislodge them from the positions.
 In the mid-1990s, a mountain guide discovered two guns that had been stationed very near the top of the Ortler but had been hidden by snow ever since.
 The discovery was kept secret until the 200th anniversary of the first ascent in 2004.
-The cannons are now on display in a museum in Trafoi.
+The guns are now on display in a museum in Trafoi.